AlfiePerkins1/CSGO-Bible/Bible.md

 ## Specs

+- **N.B These specs were written when the game came out and are now very out of date, more modern recommendations are found below**

 | Component | Minimum | Recommended |
 |---|---|---|
 | CPU | Intel Core 2 Duo or E660 AMD Phenom X3 8750 | Intel Pentium Dual-Core E5700 3GHz or AMD Phenom 8750 Triple-Core |